nicholas-long/kb/hacking/privesc-to-try-list.md

   - applications that run as SYSTEM
   - write permissions
 - enum users and groups
+- horizontal escalation - service users may have privileges
 - common general enumeration stuff
   - enumerate installed applications and configs
     - hunt for creds ( appdata, lazagne )